 Right To Withdraw Consent

 In circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please contact [NAME].
+To withdraw your consent, please contact School business mananger, Mrs Jill Clark.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 Contact

-If you would like to discuss anything within this privacy notice or have a concern about the way we are collecting or using your personal data, we request that you raise your concern with [NAME] in the first instance.
+If you would like to discuss anything within this privacy notice or have a concern about the way we are collecting or using your personal data, we request that you raise your concern with Jill Clark, school business manager in the first instance.

 We have appointed a data protection officer (DPO) to oversee compliance with data protection and this privacy notice.
-If you have any questions about how we handle your personal information which cannot be resolve by [NAME], then you can contact the DPO on the details below: -
+If you have any questions about how we handle your personal information which cannot be resolve by Jill Clark then you can contact the DPO on the details below: -

 Data Protection Officer: Judicium Consulting Limited